mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 > ^^com.mbeddr.mpsutil.spreferences^^

-This extension allows the definition of preference pages by using MPS models; so in the preference page you get a normal MPS editor, as exemplified by mbeddr's platform templates preference page:
+This extension allows the definition of preference pages by using MPS models.
+In the preference page you get a normal MPS editor, as exemplified by the mbeddr platform templates preference page:

 ![example: spreferences](spreference_example.png)